KhalilA93/UnhemmedEstore/CLOTHING_STORE_SUMMARY.md

-# Clothing Store Conversion - Summary
+# Unhemmed - Clothing Store Conversion - Summary

 ## Overview
 Successfully converted the e-commerce site into a clothing-only store with dedicated sections for men's and women's clothing.